MetricCalc

 KM to Miles

-Convert road, race, and travel distances from kilometers into miles.
+Convert road distances, race lengths, travel routes, and map values from kilometers into miles.

 km